 After visiting the above mentioned sights and attractions, we settled for some beers in the cafe.
 All the impressions of the day made for some heavy conversation about war, pain and our world.

 At first the mood was heavy loaded with war facts.
 But after some beers, it was lifted by the deep appreciation that we can live in peace in Europe these days.
 Thanks to all those people who fought for us and sacrificed their lives so we could live in peace.
 Sometimes, these are not the nicest things to learn, but they are the most valuable ones.
 Please don’t let it be a reason to skip Ypres.
-The city has much to offer and you can discover historic Ypres.
-Not only the history of the WWI but also its medieval character and beer loving history.
+The city has many things to see and do to discover her history.
+Not only the history of the World War I and the battle of Ypres but also its medieval character and beer loving history.

 Have you been to Ypres?
-What was your way to discover historic Ypres?
+What was your top thing to do in Ypres?
 Did you enjoy your time in the city?
 Please share what you’ve learned.